Local comedian Mel Cabang dies in Las Vegas after heart bypass surgery

 “He had a gig in Hilo that he had to cancel because of his condition,” Sagum said.

-Cabang had also acted, appearing in shows such as “Hawaii Five-0” and “Magnum P.I.”
-He was in his 70s.
+Cabang has also acted, appearing in commercials and in shows such as “Hawaii Five-0” and “Magnum, P.I.”

+His comedy acts included a collaboration with his cousin, singer Melveen Leed, and he had toured with other local comedians, such as Augie T, Frank DeLima,Andy Bumatai and Edward Kaahea.

+In 1998, he was sentenced to a little over four years in federal prison in Nevada after being found guilty of running an illegal sports betting operation.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.